Part of the ARTillery Sydney project created by Amnesty International

 The piece was a response to the issue of Asylum Seekers in particular the stimulus 'Out of Sight, Out of Mind'.

-Members of the public were invited to have their photo taken before entering a box.
-A sloped ceiling pushes the viewer down to their knees.
-The viewer peaks through holes in the side of the box and views partial scenes from the studio; people viewing other art works, crowds chatting or people looking towards the installation itself, seemingly oblivious to what or who might be inside.
+Members of the public were invited to fill out paperwork and have their photo taken before disappearing through a door into a small, dark space.
+The viewer peaks through holes and sees partial scenes from the studio; people viewing other art works, crowds chatting or people looking towards the installation itself, seemingly oblivious to what or who might be inside.

-Meanwhile the viewer’s photograph is issued with a number and displayed.
-The viewer watches their own photo develop through the peep holes, via a warping mirror.
+The viewer’s photograph is issued with a number, generated from the paperwork and displayed.
+The viewer watches their own photo develop through the peep holes.

 A soundscape floods the box, true, personal stories about life as an asylum seeker.